 I recently wrote about the standards for determining undue influence and questioning the value of consulting with a neuropsychologist to determine capacity to sign a legal document.
 But what is the standard for incapacity?

-Here's the legal standard for "testamentary" capacity, the capacity to sign a will:
+Here's the legal standard for "testamentary" capacity, which is the capacity to sign a will:

 Testamentary capacity requires ability on the part of the testator [the person signing the will] to understand and carry in mind, in a general way, the nature and situation of his property and his relations to those persons who would naturally have some claim to his remembrance.
 It requires freedom from delusion which is the effect of disease or weakness and which might influence the disposition of his property.
 And it requires ability at the time of execution of the alleged will to comprehend the nature of the act of making a will.